The Quantum Circuit

 subs(values, remove_symbolic=False)[source]

-Substitute the parameters of the circuit with complex values.
+Substitute the parameters of the circuit with values for each of the specified parameters.
 Optionally also remove all symbolic variables such as \(\pi\) (needed for example for circuit execution).

-Since we use sympy for gates’ parameters, values can in fact be anything the subs method from sympy would accept.
+Since we use sympy for the gate parameters, the values can in fact be anything the subs method from sympy would accept.

 Parameters